-The General Fund budget plans for the use of \$900,949 of fund balance.
+The General Fund budget plans for the use of \$1,165,778 of fund balance.
 This represents three percent of the budget as a revenue source.
-The 2019 budget strategically utilizes fund balance in order to maximize the 2018 Expenditure amount while remaining eligible for the Expenditure Restraint Program.
+The 2019 budget strategically utilizes fund balance in order to maximize the 2019 Expenditure amount while remaining eligible for the Wisconsin Expenditure Restraint Program.

-1. The 2019 Budget continues to fund a Reserve for Contingency within the General Fund which was established in 2017.
+The 2019 Budget continues to fund a Reserve for Contingency within the General Fund which was established in 2017.
 The reserve will be available for unanticipated expenses and will require Common Council approval to be appropriated.

-The projected unassigned fund balance in the General Fund at year end 2019 is 42 percent of the 2019 budget expense.
+The unassigned fund balance in the General Fund at year end 2019 is 41 percent of the 2019 budget expense.
 The Common Council has identifies maintaining a 25 percent level of its fund balance in relationship to its Expenditure level.
-The utilization of \$5,500,000 fund balance for city hall renovations in 2018 allowed the City to maintain debt at a reasonable level.
+The 2018 utilization of \$5,500,000 fund balance for city hall renovations allowed the City to maintain debt at a reasonable level.

-• Special Revenue Funds
+Special Revenue Funds

-The Harbor Centre Marina Fund budget's decreases the negative fund balance amount by \$225,000.
-The fund repaid an advance from the Boat Facilities Fund.
+The Harbor Centre Marina Fund negative fund balance decreased by \$292,100, of which \$225,000 was funded by the Convention Center Fund.